-- Requiring contractors to repair any vehicles that are producing excessive exhaust emissions or significant noise, and replace any that are repeatedly deficient; - Ensuring that all site vehicles and machinery are fitted with the appropriate equipment to reduce exhaust gas emissions and noise, including catalytic converters and noise-reducing exhaust fitments.

-250. Construction sites that are expected to be the most sensitive to noise and vibration are: the dam (with Ulapane Industrial Estate in the vicinity); the powerhouse, tailrace and disposal area 3 (with several houses nearby); and the routes for the transportation of materials (because of the frequency and duration of the operation).
+- Ensuring that all site vehicles and machinery are fitted with the appropriate equipment to reduce exhaust gas emissions and noise, including catalytic converters and noisereducing exhaust fitments. - 256.
+Construction sites that are expected to be the most sensitive to noise and vibration are: the dam (with Ulapane Industrial Estate in the vicinity); the powerhouse, tailrace and disposal area 3 (with several houses nearby); and the routes for the transportation of materials (because of the frequency and duration of the operation).
 If there is significant disturbance at these sites it might be necessary to erect noise barriers, but given the expense and visual impact of such structures, it is not proposed to recommend this measure immediately, but instead to monitor noise and vibration in the inhabited areas nearby, and to install barriers if noise is excessive, and if required by local residents.
 The structure of properties in these areas should also be surveyed before and during the construction period to record existing damage and any subsequent changes that may be attributable to the construction process so that CEB can arrange suitable repair or compensation.
-This is sometimes known as a "crack survey".

-251. Finally measures to reduce exposure to noise and vibration for workers and other site staff should be developed and included in the Occupational Health and Safety Plans (OHSP), which all contractors will be required to prepare and implement (see Volume 2 Environmental Management Plan).
-As a minimum these should include the following:

-- Provision of ear protectors that are effective to international noise-reduction standards and relevant to the type of exposure for different activities; - Making the use of ear protectors mandatory for all personnel when in specified circumstances; - Provision of training in the dangers of exposure to repeated and excessive noise and vibration, and the means of avoidance and reduction; - Limiting exposure hours to those required by Sri Lankan law or recommended by international best practice (whichever provides greater protection).

-252. The Local EIA study identified the main potential impacts from noise and vibration as: a) construction noise and vibration could disturb people and wildlife; and b) blasting and ground vibration could cause injury to workers and damage to property (Table 9).
-To combat these impacts the study recommended that:

-- Construction works must be carried out in adherence to environmental standards specified for noise and vibration; - Construction work should be restricted at night-time where necessary;

-- The tunnelling operation should be carefully planned and executed in accordance with blasting methodology investigation reports; - Tunnelling should incorporate appropriate supporting and dewatering systems; - An OHSP should be followed; - Appropriate material handling techniques should be adopted.

-253. Any of these measures that have not already been highlighted in the account above will be incorporated in to the EMP in Volume 2.

-254. Operational Phase: Noise and vibration from the operating scheme will be produced by water flowing down the spillway and through the tailrace outfall, but this is expected to be similar to the effect of the river flowing under natural conditions, so there should be no additional impacts.
+This is sometimes known as a "crack survey". - 257.
+Finally measures to reduce exposure to noise and vibration for workers and other site staff should be developed and included in the Occupational Health and Safety Plans (OHSP), which all contractors will be required to prepare and implement (see Volume 2 Environmental Management Plan).
+As a minimum these should include the following: - Provision of ear protectors that are effective to international noise-reduction standards and relevant to the type of exposure for different activities; - Making the use of ear protectors mandatory for all personnel when in specified circumstances; - Provision of training in the dangers of exposure to repeated and excessive noise and vibration, and the means of avoidance and reduction; - Limiting exposure hours to those required by Sri Lankan law or recommended by international best practice (whichever provides greater protection). - 258.
+The Local EIA study identified the main potential impacts from noise and vibration as: a) construction noise and vibration could disturb people and wildlife; and b) blasting and ground vibration could cause injury to workers and damage to property (Table 9).
+To combat these impacts the study recommended that: - Construction works must be carried out in adherence to environmental standards specified for noise and vibration; - Construction work should be restricted at night-time where necessary; - The tunnelling operation should be carefully planned and executed in accordance with blasting methodology investigation reports; - Tunnelling should incorporate appropriate supporting and dewatering systems; - An OHSP should be followed: - Appropriate material handling techniques should be adopted. - 259.
+Any of these measures that have not already been highlighted in the account above will be incorporated in to the EMP in Volume 2. - 260.
+Operational Phase: Noise and vibration from the operating scheme will be produced by water flowing down the spillway and through the tailrace outfall, but this is expected to be similar to the effect of the river flowing under natural conditions, so there should be no additional impacts.
 There may also be some noise and vibration in and around the powerhouse, but this will be dampened by the surrounding hillside and is therefore not expected to be noticeable outside the immediate vicinity of the powerhouse structure.
 No mitigation should therefore be required, except for powerhouse workers to be provided with ear defenders if found to be necessary.